-The number of cumulative diagnosis of HIV reported in Timor-Leste is 34.
+The number of cumulative diagnosis of HIV reported in Timor-Leste is 33.
 However the actual number of infections is likely to be much higher.
 HIV testing rates even among most at risk groups is low.
 There are few VCT services.
 Most HIV diagnoses occur when a patient presents with symptoms of advanced illness.

-Fourteen people are currently receiving anti-retroviral treatment in Timor-Leste.
-However, the Brazilian Government has committed to providing sufficient anti-retroviral drugs for up to a hundred patients in addition to training and technical assistance related to the provision of HIV treatment which is also being provided by WHO and ASHM.
+It is believed that around 14 people are currently receiving anti-retroviral treatment in Timor Leste.
+The Brazilian Government has committed to providing sufficient anti-retroviral drugs for many times this number of patients.
+Training and technical assistance related to the provision of HIV treatment is also being provided particularly by WHO, ASHM and the Brazilian Government.

 While certain key components necessary for ensuring universal access to treatment are in place (i.e. availability of drugs, sufficient clinicians trained in HIV management) various systemic obstacles need to be addressed in scaling up.
 These are discussed in section three of this report.